kvenkatesh5/dotfiles/README.md

   - ```conda install jupyter``` to allow for jupyter notebook
 - install Lastpass
 - install Zoom
+- remove launchpad from Dock, it is just a hotkey away (f4 (not with fn))

 ## iterm2 customization
 - make a new iterm2 profile for following customizations